ryst3/QuickPPS/README.md

    - options.html
    - options.js

-2. Extract the downloaded folder to a new directory on your computer.
+2. Extract the downloaded folder to a new folder on your computer.

 3. Open Google Chrome and go to chrome://extensions/.